blazingcloud/sealant/Testable/ReadMe.md

 ### Install Cocoapods

-Create Podfile with one pod:
+Create Podfile with one pod for the main target:

 >platform :ios, :deployment_target => '6.0'